camilotejeiro/camilotejeiro.github.io/_posts/2017-08-19-aic-1-2-simulation.md

      = 1.27mA
 ~~~

-And given our collector current we can calculate the voltage drop through R3,
+And given our collector current we can calculate the voltage drop through R3 and
-i.e. our output voltage Vn_out:
+our output voltage Vn_out:

 ~~~
 Vn_out = 12V - (I_qc * R3)